weterynarzfred/page_4/README.md

 - add currency summary to menu
 - save and load from sessionStorage and json file
 - add a restart button
+- add masonry js
+- selecting options by clicking anywhere on them